TianYu-00/filesharing_site/note.md

 - Allow download links to be shared ✅

 Additional Ideas:
-- User account edit ✅
-- Registration/Login (JWT, bcrypt, need some look into)
+- Registration/Login (JWT, Bcrypt, Sendgrid)
     - Bcrypt ✅
     - JWT ✅
     - Sendgrid ✅
+- User account edit ✅

+- Allow logged in users to manually delete files they uploaded ✅
+- Allow logged in users to add password to their shared link 🟠
+- Allow logged in users to add link expiration 🟠
+- Allow logged in users to add limited download 🟠

 - File auto delete after 24 hours if was uploaded by guest (not logged in)
-- Allow logged in users to manually delete files they uploaded
-- Allow logged in users to add password to their shared link
-- Allow link expiration setup
-- Allow limited download
-- Allow folder structure

 ## checking db
 ```